What is Whiplash After a Car Accident?

-Sometimes victims “feel perfectly fine” after EMTs check them out on the scene of an accident.
-They may feel anxious, which is normal.
+Sometimes victims “feel perfectly fine” after paramedics check them out on the scene of an accident.
+They may feel anxious, but this is normal.
 Sometimes victims have minor bumps and bruises.
-In these instances victims may insist they do not require medical attention.
+In these instances victims sometimes insist they do not require medical attention.
 They simply wish to go home.
-When this happens, victims are risking further injury.
+Consequently, victims risk further injury.
 It’s important for any victim who sustains injuries in a car accident to allow transport to a hospital.
 They may have an “invisible” injury that, left undetected causes severe pain down the road.
 One of these injuries can be whiplash.

 Which accidents cause whiplash injuries?

 Whiplash occurs when the head and neck move rapidly back-and-forth during a car accident.
 This is often a result of the impact when a car collides with something else on the road.
-The force causes the neck to sustain a back-forth-motion too quickly.
+As a result, the force causes the neck to sustain a back-forth-motion too quickly.
 Furthermore, the result is permanent injury and chronic, widespread pain.

 Next, it’s important to recognize the symptoms of whiplash for what they are.
 The symptoms of whiplash are widespread.
 Often, whiplash symptoms have no association to the actual injury.
 This is because whiplash symptoms are ones commonly found in other injuries.
 Spinal Cord Injury and Traumatic Brain Injury symptoms are two other injuries involving symptoms that mimic “less severe” injuries at first.
 Similarly, whiplash symptoms are found in a variety of car accident injuries.
 Thus, whiplash may be misdiagnosed for weeks or months, leaving a victim in severe pain.